embulk/embulk/docs/eeps/draft-eep-purpose-and-guidelines.md

 Following the initial discussion above, the workflow varies based on whether any of the EEP's co-authors are in the core committers.
 If one or more of the EEP's co-authors are core committers, they are responsible for following the process outlined below.
 Otherwise (i.e. none of the co-authors are core committers), then the EEP author(s) will need to find a sponsor for the EEP.

-Ideally, a core committer sponsor is identified, but non-core commiter sponsors may also be selected from the core team based on a discussion in the core team.
+Ideally, a core committer sponsor is identified, but non-core committer sponsors may also be selected from the core team based on a discussion in the core team.
 The sponsor's job is to provide guidance to the EEP author to help them through the logistics of the EEP process (somewhat acting like a mentor).
 Being a sponsor does **not** disqualify that person from becoming a co-author later on.
 The sponsor of a EEP is recorded in the "Sponsor:" field of the header.

 Once the sponsor or the core committer(s) co-authoring the EEP deem the EEP ready for submission, the proposal should be submitted as a draft EEP as a [pull request for Embulk's core Git repository](https://github.com/embulk/embulk/pulls).
 The draft must be written in the EEP style as described below, else it will fail review immediately (although minor errors may be corrected by the editors).